-Severity is the term used to describe the potential magnitude of impact of a detected threat which is presented as an Alert.
+Severity is the term used to describe the potential magnitude of impact of a detected threat which is presented as a Security Incident.
 Severity is presented as Unknown, Low, Medium, High or Critical.
-For a description of Alert Severity, please see the article on Alerts.

-In the context of XDR, Telemetry refers to the data, usually in the form of logs, collected from different security solutions and other sources which is then ingested into Samurai XDR.
+In the context of Samurai, Telemetry refers to the data, usually in the form of logs, collected from different security solutions and other sources which is then ingested into the Samurai platform.
 This includes but is not limited to network, firewall , DNS, email, endpoint, server, and cloud workloads.

 Each telemetry source contains different types of activity data.
-Samurai XDR is able to collect a wide variety telemetry in order to detect and hunt for unknown threats and assist in forensic analysis.
+The Samurai platform is able to collect a wide variety telemetry in order to detect and hunt for unknown threats and assist in forensic analysis.

-A tenant is the entity used to represent an organization using Samurai XDR.
+A tenant is the entity used to represent an organization using Samurai.
 Individual users can be invited to one or more tenants.